Quick Start Guide

 Using a config file

-If you prefer to manage multiple targets in one place, you can load them from a config file (YAML, JSON, or TOML) with cruma-tunnel-ui config ./cruma.yaml.
+If you prefer to manage multiple targets in one place, you can load them from a config file (YAML or JSON) with cruma start ./cruma.yaml.
 See the configuration guide for an example and the schema.

 Forwarding Raw TCP services